check-spelling/check-spelling/README.md

 and which are not listed in the expect list will trigger a failure as part of **push** and **pull_request** actions (depending on how you've configured this action).

-You can use `#` followed by text to add a comment at the end of a line..
+You can use `#` followed by text to add a comment at the end of a line.
 Note that some automatic pruning may not properly handle this.

 :arrow_right: Until you add an `expect` file, the output will only be provided in the **GitHub